 Heartburn is common during pregnancy.
 It’s caused by the pressure of the growing baby and hormone changes during pregnancy that allow stomach acid to move up to your throat.
 The following suggestions might help:

-Some women take an antacid medicine to help with heartburn.
+Some women take antacid medicine to help with heartburn.
 An antacid reduces the amount of acid in your stomach.
 Not all antacids are safe for pregnant women.
 Check with your doctor before you take one.

 - Do not lie down after eating